rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 I'm afraid the political implications of naturalism are a stick with which to beat naturalists.

 >   It would be great if someone could convince me that
->   the manifest image is reconcilable [with scientific image]
+>   the manifest image is reconcilable [with the scientific image]
 >   because that would make naturalism far more marketable.

 ![Alex Rosenberg, the maddog reductionist.
 (Image credit: [link](https://www.whyarewehere.tv/about-science/scientism/))](img/alex-scientism.jpg)